FAQs

 MY CARE allows you to access your medical record via a website or mobile phone app.

-It gives you greater control over your healthcare by providing you with online access to particular aspects of your health record, including;
+It gives you greater control over your healthcare, allowing you to view aspects of your health record, including;

 • Maternity Centre

 MY CARE is an exciting and evolving system.
-We are always looking at ways to improve what it can do and how it will work in the future, based on patient experience and improving technology.
+We are always looking at ways to improve it, based on patient experience and improving technology.

 Is MY CARE free to use?